Policy: Contracted Provider Dismissal | ||

-SUD Specialty Group -- CA; Mental Health Specialty Group, P.A.; Mental Health Specialty Group NJ, PC; and Mental Health Specialty Group KS, P.A. (collectively, the "Group") contracts with Path CCM, Inc. d/b/a Rula Health ("Rula") for management and administrative support services.
-This policy applies to the Group and Rula.
+SUD Specialty Group – CA, Mental Health Specialty Group, P.A., Mental Health Specialty Group NJ, PC, and Mental Health Specialty Group KS, P.A. (collectively, “Group”) contracts with Path, CCM, Inc. d/b/a Rula (“Rula”) for management and administrative support services.
+Each entity within the Group and Rula may be referenced herein as a Company and, collectively, as the Companies.

 Policy Statement

-Rula is committed to the delivery of high-quality care to patients and ensuring compliance with all relevant laws and regulations.
-In the event that a clinical provider is found to have violated these quality expectations and compliance standards, the organization has a responsibility to investigate, intervene, and take action, ranging from educational consultation to dismissal from the network and termination of the provider’s contract with Rula.
+Group is committed to the delivery of high-quality care to patients and ensuring compliance with all relevant laws, regulations, and standards of care.
+In the event that a contracted provider is found to have violated these expectations and compliance standards, the Company has a responsibility to investigate, intervene, and take action, ranging from educational consultation to contract termination.

 Applicability

-This policy applies to all contracted providers at Rula involved in patient care.
+This policy applies to all providers contracted with the Group.

 Definitions

-Dismissal: the act of terminating a provider’s contract with Rula so that they can no longer provide services to clients through Rula’s platform
+Dismissal: the act of terminating a provider’s contract with Group so that they can no longer provide services to clients through Rula’s platform

 Policy